Best Durga Puja in Australia 2025: Top 22 Celebrations

 Uttaran Western Sydney Durga Puja began in 1997.
 Though it started on a small scale, it gained popularity over time.
 Many local communities donate generously to this organisation.

 People of all ages can participate, regardless of their age.
 They also participate in charities during the day of puja celebrations.
-One of their recent donations was to a family in Kolkata who needed heart surgery for their child.

 The puja commences with proper devotion.
 All meals are free for the attendees.
 A delicious meal is served for lunch and dinner.
 After lunch, the Arati, Sindoor Khela, and Dhunuchi Dance will happen.